homebridge-panasonic-ac-platform/homebridge-panasonic-ac-platform/README.md

 [![GitHub version](https://img.shields.io/github/package-json/v/homebridge-panasonic-ac-platform/homebridge-panasonic-ac-platform?label=GitHub)](https://github.com/homebridge-panasonic-ac-platform/homebridge-panasonic-ac-platform/releases)
 [![npm version](https://img.shields.io/npm/v/homebridge-panasonic-ac-platform?color=%23cb3837&label=npm)](https://www.npmjs.com/package/homebridge-panasonic-ac-platform)

-`homebridge-panasonic-ac-platform` is a dynamic platform plugin for [Homebridge](https://homebridge.io) that provides HomeKit support for Panasonic Comfort Cloud devices (like single and multi-split air conditioning systems).
+`homebridge-panasonic-ac-platform` is a dynamic platform plugin for [Homebridge](https://homebridge.io) which provides HomeKit support for Panasonic Comfort Cloud devices (such as single and multi-split air conditioning systems).

 ## How it works
 The plugin communicates with your devices through the Comfort Cloud service.
 This means you must have a Comfort Cloud account (Panasonic ID) and your units must be registered and set up there before you can use this plugin.